somaniarushi/me/content/blog/dark-mode-css.md

  ```
 Quite boring till now.
 No worries!
 CSS is where the magic happens.

-Let's set up a css file now, and link it in the header of the HTML file that we'd left blank earlier. <mark>(Don't forget!)</mark> Then, let's begin the css file by removing the standard checkbox, and adding style to the label.
+Let's set up a css file now, and link it in the header of the HTML file that we'd left blank earlier. *(Don't forget!)* Then, let's begin the css file by removing the standard checkbox, and adding style to the label.
 ```
   #cb {
     display: none;